Zum Inhalt springenZur Suche springen

 If you care about your chances beyond eligibility:

-There is a big distinction made internally (due to the law): if you have certain ties to the German education system (EU passport, having done a Bachelor degree in Germany, taking care of a child with German passport, probably more similar criteria) then you are in group "EU", for which we have a big part of the 40 slots reserved.
-In the second group are all applicants with no ties to Germany/EU (in a formal, quite complicated sense that is difficult to explain in few words).
-For example, if you're born in India, did your Bachelor's degree in India, and have no relatives in Europe, then you're very likely in group "Not-EU".
+There is a big distinction made internally (due to the law): if you have certain ties to the German education system (comprehensive list: EU or Island, Liechtenstein or Norway passport, having done a Bachelor degree in Germany, married to a person with German passport, parenting or grandparenting a child with German passport, being the child or grandchild of someone holding a German passport) then you are in group "EU", for which we have a big part of the 40 slots reserved.
+In the second group are all applicants with no ties to Germany/EU in this sense.
+For example, if you're born in India, did your Bachelor's degree in India, and have a sister and an uncle with German passport, then you're in the group "Not-EU".
 For group "Not-EU", the law requires us to reserve fewer slots, so the competition in terms of grades is much stronger.
-In group "Not-EU" in the past the worst admitted grade was a 1.4 (in the German grading system, where 1.0 is the best).
+In group "Not-EU" in the past the worst admitted grade was a 1.4 (in the German grading system, where 1.0 is the best and 4.0 the worst).

 It is not possible to forecast accurately which grade will be enough for an accepted application in the end, but with any grade above 1.4 the chances are quite high for everyone (also in group "Not-EU"); with a grade above 2.0 the chances are not bad for a German or equivalent (Bildungsinländergleichgestellte, group "EU").